Moving to the Banbury area..... What is it like?

 ADDERBURY

-ADDERBURY is a particularly sought after and attractive village, situated in the North Oxfordshire countryside.
-Amenities include a primary school, shop, golf club, tennis and squash club, public houses and a fine 14th Century Parish Church.
+Adderbury is a particularly sought after and attractive village, situated in the North Oxfordshire countryside.
+Amenities include a primary school, hotel and four public houses offering good food, a cafe, hairdressers, general store/Post Office and a fine 14th Century Parish Church.
+The village has a good community spirit and offers many clubs ranging from babies and toddlers clubs, Brownies, Scouts, photography, gardening, WI, bowls, golf, cricket, tennis and squash.
 The village is in the catchment area for The Warriner School at Bloxham.

 ALKERTON